iamkanishka/Typescript-Concepts/Readme.md

 52. Implement Generics for the Classes in the Typescript.
 53. Generic Utilty Types like Partial Readonly in Typescript.
 54. Introduction to Decorators, Create a First Class Decorator in the Typescript.
+55. Creating Decorators with Decorator  Factories in the Typescript.